rwblokzijl/Msc-thesis-EuroToken/thesis.md

 implement a peer location system ourselves.
 Libp2p is a modular Peer-to-Peer networking stack that provides a large suite of P2P tools.
 Libp2p uses a Distributed Hash Table (DHT) to allow peer discovery based on a peer-id [@PeerId].
-Libp2p dies have a JVM/Android implementation available, which also makes it possible to create an Android client.
+Libp2p does have a JVM/Android implementation available, which also makes it possible to create an Android client.
 Finally, we looked at IPv8.
 IPv8 offers direct peer discovery based on public key and provides a framework for interaction called Overlay networks.
 Overlays provide a context for peers to